 The risk of this ophthalmic pathology begins at the age of 35 and progresses over time, following the increase in the size of the lens.
 Moreover, it should be noted that this risk refers to a family character, so it is necessarily recommended for the whole family to consult an ophthalmologist to assess the potential risk.

 - Iris melanoma: is a slowly evolving ocular tumor, whose uncontrolled growth can lead to vision loss, exteriorization outside the eyeball, and even spread to preferential liver damage (metastases).
-Its excessive local progression no longer allows to keep the eye, and enucleation becomes indispensable.
+Its excessive local progression no longer allows keeping the eye, and enucleation becomes indispensable.
 Its local exploration is done through two medical examinations: liver ultrasound and chest radiography.

-- Ciliary body melanoma: is a uveal melanoma that is a rare intraocular tumor that is usually common in people with light eyes.
+- Ciliary body melanoma: is an uveal melanoma that is a rare intraocular tumor that is usually common in people with light eyes.
 Its symptoms are manifested in decreased visual acuity or sometimes in severe pain.

 - Scars in the incision area or at the point of laser beam contact.